LBNL-ETA/BEDES-Manager/README.md

 There should be a xyz.env file for each xyz.sample.env file in the folder, where all of the runtime parameters and passwords should be set to one's own specification.

-## Running the BEDES Mapping Manager
+## Running the BEDES Manager
 There are two ways to run the BEDES Mapping Manger in your local environment:

 1. Docker Compose - Runs all components in a single command.
 2. Local installation of Node.js and PostgreSQL, running each component seprately.

 ### Docker Compose
-To launch the BEDES Mapping Manager using docker-compose:
+To launch the BEDES Manager using docker-compose:

 1. All of the environment variables, as indicated above, should be set.
 2. at the project root type: